lisp-mirror/lqml/examples/wear-os-gps/readme.md

 need to adapt the maximum speed value (km/h) to your personal needs, see settings (swipe up).

-An important feature (android only) is keeping the display always on (implemented with the Qt JNI interface).
-But this also consumes more battery, so you can switch it off in the settings.
+An important feature (both android and iOS phones) is keeping the display always on (implemented with the Qt JNI interface on android, and with UIKit on iOS).
+But this also consumes more battery (especially on WearOS), so you can switch it off in the settings.

-The data is automatically logged, and can be accessed with e.g.
+The data is automatically logged, and can be accessed with:

-**Device File Explorer** from Android Studio (see Help / Find Action...).
+* android: "Device File Explorer" from **Android Studio** (see "Help / Find Action...")

-The path of the log files is:
 ```
 /data/data/org.qtproject.example.gps/files/
 ```

+* iOS: **Xcode**: "Window / Devices and Simulators", select device on the left, select app on the right, click on the gear icon below the app list, choose "Download Container...".
+Right-click on the downloaded file and choose "Show Package Contents"

 You can then put those log files in directory [kml/logs/](kml/logs/) and run
 ```